ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 | NA_VVw    | Class 2B		    | na long vowel w        		 | "ikwe"				 | /ikwew2/				  |
 | NA_Vw     | Class 3		    | na short vowel w        	   	 | "inini"				 | /ininiw2/			  |

-The pairs above (1A/1B, 4A/4C, 5A/5B) represent the "regular" versus "shorter" stem distinction.
-In the singular, the "shorter" stems appear with a word-final short vowel, as evident in the lemmas.
-This vowel is present in the spreadsheets, and gets deleted unless the stem is short, where short is defined by having a single short vowel in the stem (monosyllabic stem with short vowel nucleus).
-At present, there are no known cases of the animate Class 5B (shorter na consonant y stems), but in principle this is possible so accounted for in the spreadsheets.
-Nichols (2010) indicates that the word for "paddle" _abwi_ (/abwy2/) is animate for some speakers, but this variation is not represented in the OPD.
-Class 5B does occur with a number of examples in the inanimate paradigms.
+At present, there are no known cases of the animate Class 5B (shorter na consonant y stems).
+Nichols (2010) indicates that the word for "paddle" _abwi_ (/abwy2/) is animate for some speakers, but this variation is not represented in the OPD, so we do not attempt to model it.

-In the NA_C and NA_Cy classes, the singular form includes a short vowel, which usually gets deleted, unless the stem is short (as in "makwa" and "aki").

 For all of the NA nouns that end in "w", we use a special character "w2" in order to capture the specific contexts where it deletes or surfaces, as captured by the _w2-deletion_ rule.

-The NA_Cy stems end in a special "y2", which always deletes.
+The NA_Cy stems end in a special "y2", which always deletes via the _y2-deletion_ rule.

 The special character "V1", which triggers the _ShortV-Lengthening_ rule, occurs in the NA_Vw stems when the suffix complex begins with the possessive suffix, the personal suffixes, the locative suffix, or the diminuative suffix.

+The special character "a1" appears in the singular forms of the two "short" stems (Classes 1B and 4C).
+This resists deletion.
+Very few nouns fall into these classes.

 ### Noun Inanimate (NI)